Big Hounds and Little Hounds and Honorary Hounds

 If ever a dog deserved joy, it’s DJ.

-Going by his caretaker’s initials at the Sanctuary, this sweet and sociable 7-year-old has a list of ailments that is both heartbreaking and long.
+Going by his caretaker’s initials at the Sanctuary, this sweet and sociable senior has a list of ailments that is both heartbreaking and long.

-Having tested positive for heartworms, DJ is also afflicted by a heavy intestinal parasite load that has led, inevitably, to malnutrition, a low thyroid and low albumin which should improve as he gains some much-needed weight.
-He had such a heavy flea infestation that it caused severe skin infections and fleabite dermatitis and hair loss across most of his back that will take months to re-grow.
+Having tested positive for heartworms, DJ was also afflicted by a heavy intestinal parasite load that has led, inevitably, to malnutrition, a low thyroid and low albumin which should improve as he gains some much-needed weight.
+His digestive system is quite sensitive and he's has episode of blood tinged stools from even the tiniest new treat, so a strict diet is a must.

 Suffering from such horrible infections in both ears, the pain was so severe that no one could even touch his head, no matter how gently.
 In fact, he had to be sedated to have his ears cleaned and medicated.
 A picky eater, making it difficult to get pills into his system, he likes having them wrapped in pill pockets and then rolled in powdered kibble topper.